Andrea-Scuderi/HelloWorldLambda/terraform/README.md

 ## Terraform Apply

-Apply Terraform deployment and answer yes is everything is correct
+Apply Terraform deployment and answer yes, if everything is correct

 > `terraform apply`